 - ½ cup dried red lentils , picked over (remove and discard any rocks, foreign objects and imperfect lentils), rinsed and drained

-- 3 to 4 cups kale , leaves removed from steam and chopped into bite sized pieces (loosely packed)
+- 3 to 4 cups chopped kale (bite-sized pieces, leaves only, no stems) (loosely packed)

 - Lemon or lime wedges (for serving, optional)

-- In a large pot or Dutch oven over medium heat, melt coconut oil.
+- Melt coconut oil in a large pot or Dutch oven over medium heat.

-- Add onion and cook until translucent, about 5 minutes.
-Add garlic and cook an additional minute.
-Add chili flakes, curry paste, salt and pepper and stir to combine.
+- Add onion and cook, stirring often, until softened, about 5 minutes.
+Add garlic, stir in, and cook an additional minute.
+Add crushed red pepper flakes, curry paste, salt and pepper and stir to combine.